chamodi1234/Student-Management-SpringBoot/README.md

-# 🎓 Student Management REST API (ITS 4243 Microservices and Cloud Computing)
+# 🎓 Student Management REST API

 This project implements a simple Student Management API using **Spring Boot 3** and **Spring Data JPA** with an in-memory **H2 database**.
 It meets the core assignment requirements, including RESTful endpoints, data validation, service-layer separation, and global exception handling.